gerwinC/LiteratureCrawler/README.md

 The project needs Java 8 and Maven 3.6+ (at least this is what it was build and tested with).

 ### Building
 To build the project simply call `mvn package`.
+This should give you a file `target/LiteratureCrawler.jar`.
+This you can run simply with

+`java -jar target/LiteratureCrawler.jar`

+and the application will run.

 ### Testing
 To run all unit tests on a UNIX machine call `mvn test`.